-The new interim acceptance decision option aims to align the SMC assessment with EMA conditional marketing authorisation to support early regulatory access pathways.
-Although these medicines address an unmet need there is often considerable uncertainty about the expected benefits they will bring to patients in NHSScotland.
-The new approach will support increased access while using an established process to assess ongoing clinical effectiveness.
-The submitting company is already responsible for collecting additional clinical data for submission to EMA, so an SMC re-assessment at a later date will mean a limited additional workload for the submitting company and NHSScotland.
-At the time of re-assessment companies can also provide additional data gathered in a ‘real-world’ setting if this is available.
+The interim acceptance decision option aims to align the SMC assessment with MHRA early regulatory access pathways and support early access to innovative medicines.
+These medicines are expected to address an unmet need, however, there is often considerable uncertainty about the potential benefits they will bring to patients in NHSScotland.
+This approach will support increased access while using an established process to assess ongoing clinical effectiveness.
+At the time of re-assessment companies will provide updated information from clinical studies and can also provide additional data gathered in a ‘real-world’ setting if this is available.

 What difference will it make?

-The new approach will allow earlier patient access to promising new medicines which address an important unmet medical need, with the reassurance that a decision on the use of the medicine in NHSScotland will be revisited once further data on clinical outcomes are available.
+This approach will allow earlier patient access to promising new medicines which address an important unmet medical need, with the reassurance that a final decision on the use of the medicine in NHSScotland will be made once further data on clinical outcomes are available.

 How long is the advice valid for?

-Interim advice is valid until the licence holder (the pharmaceutical company) is required by the regulator (the EMA) to provide more data on their medicine within the specific obligations imposed.
-At this stage, the EMA will generally convert the conditional marketing authorisation into a standard (full) marketing authorisation and the company must provide a full updated submission to SMC to allow reassessment of the medicine.
+For medicines with a conditional marketing authorisation, interim advice is valid until the licence holder (the pharmaceutical company) is required by the regulator (the MHRA) to provide more data on the medicine within the specific obligations imposed.
+At this stage, the MHRA will generally convert the conditional marketing authorisation into a standard (full) marketing authorisation and the company must provide a full updated submission to allow SMC reassessment of the medicine.

 What happens if the company doesn't provide an updated submission for reassessment?

-If the company chooses not to provide an updated submission once a standard marketing authorisation is issued by the EMA, SMC will issue not recommended advice.
+If the company chooses not to provide an updated submission, SMC will issue not recommended advice.

 An updated submission must be provided in line with standard SMC Guidance to submitting companies including the relevant comparator(s) and within the context of the current treatment pathway in NHSScotland at the time of reassessment.

-What if a medicine accepted on an interim basis is not recommended on reassessment?
+What happens if a medicine initially accepted on an interim basis is not recommended on reassessment?